SI 2025/1042 · October 2025

 Within weeks of the inquest's conclusion, the then Secretary of State for Levelling Up, Michael Gove, announced that the government would introduce "Awaab's Law" as an amendment to the Social Housing (Regulation) Bill, which was already progressing through Parliament.
 The amendment was tabled in January 2023 and received cross-party support.
 The Social Housing (Regulation) Act received Royal Assent on 20 July 2023.

-The provisions commonly referred to as Awaab's Law are contained in Section 42 of the Act.
-This section amends the Landlord and Tenant Act 1985 by inserting new sections 9A, 9B, and 9C, which impose specific time-limited obligations on social housing landlords to investigate and remediate prescribed hazards in their properties.
-The accompanying regulations — the Homes (Fitness for Human Habitation) (Hazard Prescribed Timescales) (England) Regulations — set out the detailed deadlines that landlords must follow.
+The provisions commonly referred to as Awaab's Law are contained in section 42 of the Act.
+This section amends the Landlord and Tenant Act 1985 by inserting new sections 10A and 10B, which impose statutory obligations on social housing landlords to investigate hazards and make properties safe within prescribed timeframes.
+The detailed prescribed requirements are set out in the Hazards in Social Housing (Prescribed Requirements) (England) Regulations 2025 (SI 2025/1042), which came into force on 27 October 2025.

-Where a reported hazard poses an imminent risk to the health or safety of the tenant or any member of their household, the landlord must begin emergency remediation within 24 hours of becoming aware of the hazard.
-This is measured from the point at which the landlord receives the report, not from when a surveyor or inspector visits the property.
+Where a reported hazard poses a serious and immediate risk to the health or safety of the tenant or any member of their household, the landlord must investigate the hazard and make the property safe within 24 hours of becoming aware of it.
+This is measured from the point at which the landlord receives the report — through any reasonable channel — not from when a surveyor or inspector visits the property.

-2. Investigation & Action Plan: 10 Working Days
+2. Significant Hazards: 10 Working Days to Investigate

-The 10-working-day period is calculated from the date on which the landlord first becomes aware of the hazard.
+The 10-working-day period is calculated from the day after the landlord first becomes aware of the hazard.
 Weekends and bank holidays are excluded from the count.
-The investigation must involve a physical inspection of the property by a suitably qualified person — a desktop assessment alone will not satisfy the statutory requirement.
-If specialist surveys are needed (for example, a damp survey involving moisture mapping or a ventilation assessment), these must be arranged and completed within the same 10-day window.
+The investigation must involve a physical inspection of the property by a suitably qualified person, and any specialist surveys needed (for example, moisture mapping or a ventilation assessment) must be arranged and completed within the same window.

 Who Does Awaab's Law Apply To?